wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver was unable to resolve answer within its time limits and decided to answer with previously cached data instead of answering with an error.
-This is typically caused by problems communicating with an authoritative serever, possibly as result of a DoS attack against another network.
+This is typically caused by problems communicating